-The facility is stuck in the 1960's.
 The welcome center is in a bad place and the building itself is not welcoming and gives off an institutional and functional feel.
 After entering the building, there is congestion while going through the security check.
 Aesthetics are bad and don't offer anything interesting in the buildings.
 The school is dark and uncomfortable with hallways that are bland and stark.
 Bathrooms are horrible.